-Product refers both to both tangible products (goods) and intangible products (services).
+Product refers to both tangible products (goods) and intangible products (services).
 Tied into this P are concepts such as product design, branding, and packaging.

 Price is the pricing strategy of a product including rebates and discount policies and the impact price has on how customers perceive the value of a product.